hackclub/hackclub/workshops/shared_clipboard/README.md

 }
 ```

 This function will send the clipboard to a writer and return an error if anything goes wrong.
-We return the error so that we can check for clients that are unreachable and if they are, we can remove them from the list of clients.
+We return the error so that we can check for unreachable clients and if they are, we can remove them from the list of clients.

 When we're sending the clipboard, we put "STARTCLIPBOARD" over it and "ENDCLIPBOARD" below it so that when we're parsing the clipboard the parser knows where one clipboard ends and where another starts (we'll be sending multiple clipboards because they can change, you know).
 Add in:
 ```go